Kitsap Mall: History

 In June 2013, Kitsap Mall and its surrounding properties (NorthPoint at Kitsap, Kitsap Place) were bought by Starwood Capital Group from Macerich for around $127 million, of which nearly $77 million was from a loan taken from the Royal Bank of Scotland.
 Revitalization of the mall soon followed, with the addition of Buffalo Wild Wings to the dormant food court, a relocated Victoria's Secret coinciding with the debut of its PINK store, and a newly-built H&M throughout 2015.
 Dick's Sporting Goods was added as an anchor store in 2016.

-On August 22, 2019, it was reported that Sears would be closing its store and auto center at Kitsap Mall following the recent sale of its property.
-The closure came as a surprise, an unannounced addition to a simultaneous round of store closings in Washington state and nationwide.
+On August 22, 2019, it was announced that Sears would be closing as part of a plan to close 85 stores nationwide.
+The closure came as a surprise an unannounced addition to a simultaneous round of store closings in Washington state and nationwide.
 The store closed on October 20, 2019 after nearly 35 years at the mall.

 On May 26, 2021, it was reported that the Kitsap Mall would be sold at a foreclosure auction on August 27 of that year.
 The original satellite properties, NorthPoint and Kitsap Place, were divested of earlier in the year, preceding the mall's foreclosure.
 On the day of the planned auction, the auctioneer announced that it would be postponed to September 24.
 Following the delay, the Kitsap County Assessor appraised the property at $34.5 million against a debt of $74.56 million.

 U.S. Bank, which held the loan defaulted on by the owner of the Kitsap Mall, will gain ownership after it was the sole bidder at the mall's foreclosure auction on December 17, 2021.

 On August 22, 2022, WinCo Foods, opened in the space formerly occupied by Sears.

+On January 9, 2025, it was announced that Macy's would be closing as part of a plan to close 66 stores nationwide.
+The store closed on March 23, 2025.